Home page | More useful articles | Search for more information | Other Genres

 by Harold Underdown

 Written in 1995, updated in early 1999, with more updates in 2001 and 2008, including direct links to pages on Amazon for more information or to purchase individual books.
-See the site's bookstore page.
-Some details are out of date, but I believe the main arguments of this piece are still valid, and the recommended books still useful and interesting.
+Some book examples are OP, but I believe the main arguments of this piece are still valid, and the recommended resources still useful and interesting.
 I will continue to update this when I can.

 Table of contents:Multicultural children's books are very much talked about wherever writers and illustrators for children gather.
 I hear certain questions over and over: Is "multiculturalism" simply a hot new topic or category -- or does it mean something more?
 Is this an opportunity for writers?
 Who can write a multicultural book?
 Who can illustrate one?
 The field is complex and changing, but there is a place in it for creative people of all backgrounds.

 The roots of the fieldThe term "multiculturalism" originates in education, springing from recent curriculum changes in the U.S. public schools that give more attention to history and literature from outside of Anglo-Saxon Europe.
 Multicultural education aims to celebrate all the cultures that make up contemporary American society.

 What happens in the schools affects publishing, and so since the 1960's publishers have been hearing persistent calls from teachers, librarians, and parents (the people who buy our books) for more books that reflect America's cultural diversity.
 There is good reason for these calls.
 In the 60's, fewer than five percent of children's books were written or illustrated by people of color, that is by people of African American, Latino, Native American, or Asian American background, and books by members of other "minority" groups were similarly hard to find.